open-goal/jak-project/goal_src/user/readme.md

 To automatically log in as a specific user, create a `user.txt` file in this directory which contains just the username you want to log in as.
 That way you don't have to modify multiple scripts when you want to change users.

+If you want to make your profile public, edit the .gitignore in this directory.